robstarbuck/content.robstarbuck.uk/steganography-in-js/index.md

 __Steganography the practice of hiding a message in something that is not secret.
 Certain unicode characters are zero-width, meaning that they won't be printed and can't be seen.
 Using these character we can encode characters and hide messages.__

 In this post I'll provide a quick explanation of some of the key aspects of [Z-Chars][Z-Chars Demo].
-The post might interest JS devs who are curious about unicode and the bidirectional algorithm.
+The post might interest Javascript devs who are curious about unicode and the bidirectional algorithm.

 **POLITE NOTICE** There's enough trash on the web without hidden characters gumming up our messages, please don't use this in the wild.